Get Smart

 Barbara Feldon (Agent 99) was married to series producer Burt Nodella from 1968 to 1979.
 D

 During the run of the show, AMT issued a model kit of the 1965 Sunbeam Tiger that Max drove.
-It [...]
+It came [...]
 D

 The term "86" also means to throw out, or get rid of something.
 D